 ● If you process data that relates to anyone 16 or under, you will require parental consent.

 ● Large companies might want to consider employing a Data Protection Officer.

 ● You will also be required to have policies in place for your data protection to show precisely how you process data.

 ● Let your customers know that you are taking all the necessary steps to comply with the GDPR.

 ● If you suffer a data breach and personal data is at risk, you must inform an EU regulator within 72 hours.
 You might also have to notify the subjects.

-Here’s another guide from the UK that explains some of the steps companies must take to prepare.
+That explains just some of the steps companies must take to prepare.

 How will the EU enforce these in the United States?
 Questions remain, but you don’t want to risk it.

 "The GDPR is now in force, and if you have not yet taken steps to ensure you are compliant, now is the time to make this a priority.
 Don’t risk a crippling fine.
 There’s a good chance you won’t have to make too many changes, but you do need to ensure you are compliant."